Adancurusul/zigzag-rs/README.md

 - Completely dependency-free, usable in `#![no_std]` environments
 - Supports all Rust native signed integer types (i8, i16, i32, i64, i128)
 - Simple and easy-to-use API with both single value and batch processing
-- Zero-copy iterator API for memory-constrained environments
+- Iterator-based API for memory-constrained environments
 - Efficient implementation optimized for embedded systems
 - Error handling with Result types for robust application development